 In general, left-leaning parties in Greece tend to be more sympathetic of China in comparison to other segments of the political spectrum.
 Some civil society groups have voiced criticism of COSCO's presence in the port of Piraeus, though this is only a local trend.
-Media coverage of Sino-Greek relations is fairly balanced, however there are several media outlets that have content-sharing agreements with Chinese counterparts and often recycle Beijing's official narratives.
-No Greek media outlet has a correspondent in China
+Media coverage of Sino-Greek relations is fairly balanced, however there are several media outlets that have content-sharing agreements with Chinese counterparts and often recycle Beijing's official narratives.185